Extreme Brexit: England joins Africa in Commonwealth Games guide

-Gold Coast (Australia) (AFP) - Brexit appears to have come early for England at the Commonwealth Games as it was listed as an African country with a population of two million in the official programme.
+Gold Coast, Australia, April 4, 2018 (AFP) - - Brexit appears to have come early for England at the Commonwealth Games as it was listed as an African country with a population of two million in the official programme.

 Australian organisers sought to make light of the embarrassing gaffe after England were somehow confused with Gambia, a West African nation which rejoined the Commonwealth in February after leaving in 2013.